-Season 5 of Warzone is in full swing and as always, PC players are looking to gain every possible advantage over the opposition through the settings they're using while roaming the streets of Verdansk.
+Season 2 Reloaded of Warzone Pacific is in full swing and as always, PC players are looking to gain every possible advantage over the opposition through the settings they're using while roaming the streets of Caldera and a reworked Rebirth Island.

 FPS, or frames per second, is so key for games such as Warzone because they are essentially in-game reaction time.
 The more FPS, the quicker you can react to what you see on the screen and the quicker your decisions are reflected on screen.